Rim light photography – lighting technique for dramatic photos

 What is the minimum number of lights required for a rim lighting setup?

-The great news is that you can create a rim lighting set up with just one light for a high contrast low key image like the one above.
-It all depends on:
+You can create a rim lighting set up with just one light for either a high contrast low key image like the one above, or for high key images.
+However, you can add additional light sources for more complex portrait lighting setups.

 • The look you want to go for